 It should be noted that this is for a service provider to provide a list of evidences of their direct use of operations.
 Any mapping of underlying operations performed internally in the operator must be performed by the operator if necessary.
 How to maintain the consistency between the information kept at service provider and the operators is out of scope.
 Also, charging aspects which do not relate to any operations are not covered.

 Common data types

+Enumeration: NotificationFormat

+List of notification format values.